 What is the OLRC?

-The OLRC is a collaboration of Ontario’s university libraries to build a high capacity, geographically distributed cloud storage network.
-OCUL members, with their campus IT partners (like the CCS), have built the OLRC to help libraries provide cost effective, sustainable long-term preservation, archiving and management of large volumes of digital content.
+The OLRC is a collaboration of Ontario’s university libraries to build a high capacity, secure & affordable cloud storage network.
+OCUL members, with their campus IT partners (like the ITS), have built the OLRC to help libraries provide cost effective, sustainable long-term preservation, archiving and management of large volumes of digital content.

 How does OLRC support our work?

-As a founding member in OLRC, MacOdrum Library is using this shared service investment with 13 other Ontario academic library partners to enhance our existing services by ensuring a robust digital storage network for our growing digital collections.
+As a founding member in OLRC, MacOdrum Library is using this shared service investment with over 13 academic library partners towards ensuring a robust digital storage network for our growing digital collections.

 How does the OLRC support your work?